i4mi/fhir-resources-r4/README.md

 ```

 ----
 FHIR® is the registered trademark of HL7 and is used with the permission of HL7.
-Use of the FHIR trademark does not constitute endorsement of this product by HL7.
+Use of the FHIR® trademark does not constitute endorsement of this product by HL7.